abdullah-albanna/nvim-hypr-anywhere/README.md

 - `--rm-tmp`
   Automatically delete the temporary file after use instead of leaving it in `/tmp/nvim-hypr-anywhere`.

+- `--copy-selected`
+  Copy the currently selected text with Ctrl + C and start editing it

 - `--wtype-mode`
   Switches from clipboard-paste to **direct keystroke mode** using `wtype`.
   - Useful in cases where pasting is blocked, unreliable, or when working inside apps that don’t accept clipboard input. (e.g: a Terminal; because they take a CTRL+SHIFT+V)